-Office 365 Video is a video portal solution, that allows users to consume, share and manage video content, a bit like YouTube.
+Office 365 Video is a video portal solution, that allows users to consume, share, and manage video content, a bit like YouTube.
 Videos are stored and viewed in SharePoint Online.
-It also handles metadata and search for videos.
-Technical delivery services, such as transcoding, thumbnails and secure streaming, is provided via Azure Media Services.
+It also handles metadata and searches for videos.
+Technical delivery services, such as transcoding, thumbnails, and secure streaming, are provided via Azure Media Services.
 By using Azure Media Services, tenant owners do not incur additional costs – it’s part of the service, and only SharePoint Online storage is something that might affect your subscription fees.

 Enabling Office 365 Video on your Office 365 tenant

 To get Office 365 Video for your Office 365 tenant, start by enabling First Release through Office 365 Administrative Portal.

 Then go to SharePoint Online Admin, and under settings verify that you have Streaming Video Service enabled.

 Using and managing Office 365 Video

 Videos are viewable on the Office 365 Video portal (https://tenant-name.sharepoint.com/portals/hub).
 You should be able to navigate to your video portal by selecting Video from the top navigation.